noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- hash: the output of a one-way encryption algorithm that makes it easy to generate a unique fingerprint for a set of input data (really difficult to take the output and revert it to the input data)
 - cookie: small pieces of text passed back n forth between clients & servers in HTTP headers
 - exploit: a piece of code that illustrates how to take advantage of a secuirty flaw
 - 0 day: type of exploit that has be publicized for less than a day/not publicized at all